totallywanderlost/website/src/_posts/2022-04-01-full-steam-ahead.md

 ---
-title: Full Steam Ahead! 💨
+title: Full Steam Ahead!💨
 layout: post
 author: Nicole
+city: London
+country: UK
-location: London, UK 🇬🇧
+flag: 🇬🇧
 featured_image: blog/full-steam-ahead/featured
 summary: Notices have been handed in, plans are being made, and belongings are being sold.
 But what are our plans?
 To be honest, we're not entirely sure, but we'll tell you what we do know!
 And it's full steam ahead getting ready to head to our first stop - Australia 🦘.
 ---